 1st Class – Most Popular

-From a marketing standpoint, this makes sense — getting on a “1st Class” boat sounds a lot better to customers than an “Economy” one!
+From a marketing standpoint, this makes sense — getting on a “1st Class” boat sounds much better to customers than an “Economy” one!

-The good news is even the lower level 1st Class yachts are sufficient (if not quite enjoyable) in terms of comfort, food, and quality of service by the crew.
+The good news is even the lower-level 1st Class yachts are sufficient (if not entirely enjoyable) in terms of comfort, food, and quality of service by the crew.

-For example, I experienced both the Eden and Estrella del Mar, and can say while each had its own pro’s and con’s, they both met, if not exceeded, my expectations.
+For example, I experienced both Eden and Estrella del Mar and can say that while each had its pros and cons, they both met my expectations, if not exceeded them.

 Common features included: